1986 Houston Astros season: June—early July

-On June 23, Glenn Davis belted a two-run, walk-off home run to complete a 7–6 comeback versus the Cincinncati Reds in the ninth inning.
-In the top of the ninth, Larry Andersen was the winner without a single batter faced; rather, on a wild pitch, the runner on third base sprinted home.
+On June 23, Glenn Davis hit a two-run, walk-off home run to complete a 7–6 comeback versus the Cincinnati Reds in the bottom of the ninth inning.
+In the top of the ninth, Larry Andersen by proxy was the winning pitcher without a single batter faced; rather, on a wild pitch, the runner on third base sprinted home.
 Andersen tagged the runner out for the final out of the Reds' 9th inning at bat.
+The walk-off blast was the first of Davis' career.